- Explore the historic center of cities like Madrid and Córdoba

 - A day trip to the scenic Sierras Subbeticas National Park is an excellent way to explore the region's wild countryside.
 Enjoy views of Córdoba's highest point, La Tiñosa peak, which sits at 5,144 feet (1,568 m), as well as the intriguing dollinas (rock formations ) and 17 enchanting little towns and villages.
 Make the most out of your day in nature with a picnic lunch while viewing different species of birds.
 In particular, the park is home to the largest population of griffon vultures in southern Spain.

-- The little town of Puente Genil is known throughout Andalusía for its elaborate Semana Santa (Easter) celebrations and for producing a variety of sweet pickle called membrillo, which is made from quince.
-Cross the Genil River by way of the 16th century Puente de Miragenil to reach beautiful churches and squares.
+- The little town of Puente Genil is known throughout Andalusía for its elaborate Semana Santa (Easter) celebrations and for producing a variety of sweet pickles called membrillo, which is made from quince.
+Cross the Genil River by way of the 16th-century Puente de Miragenil to reach beautiful churches and squares.
 This town is still relatively unknown among visitors to Córdoba, preserving its peaceful nature even during the summer months.

 - Pozoblanco is one of the better-known pueblo blancos (White Villages) in Córdoba.
 It has all the charms you'd expect from a small Andalusian town, including whitewashed houses, narrow little lanes, and sun-drenched squares with locals chatting on benches.
 Pozoblanco's bullring is famous throughout Spain for being the arena in which Paquirri, one of the most popular matadors of the late 20th century, was fatally gored during a bullfight in 1984.